 In addition to delayed or seasonal grazing, ryegrass also tolerates soil disturbance well which makes it great for establishing fields from pasture renovation or creating green lanes after harvesting crops.

 Aside from being perfect for grazing, ryegrass has a secondary use as high-quality silage.
 In short, there is no surplus for ryegrass as excess is utilised when conserved, and this is true when you manage pasture for quality and quantity.
 After all, you can't grow quality without quantity and vice versa.

-As stated above, in one of its uses, ryegrasses are highly-nutritional food and a great source of energy for your livestock.
+As stated above, in one of its uses, perennial ryegrasses are highly nutritious food and a great source of energy for your livestock.
 It has at least 11 megajoules of estimated ME per kilogram of DM.
 These energy levels can reach heights of approx. 12.5 MJ/KgDM.
 Also, ryegrass crude protein levels seldom go below 18-20%, except with unfavourable conditions such as water stress.
 Well-Managed pasture is often above 23% crude protein, which is usually more than your animals can utilise.
 Compared to most temperate pasture species, ryegrasses have higher and better nutritional value.

-Most times of the year, ryegrass can grow as long as there is sufficient soil moisture.
+Most times of the year, perennial ryegrass can grow as long as there is sufficient soil moisture.
 Even during the autumn break of when summer rains transpire in the warm season, ryegrasses will respond to and grow based on the soil moisture, not the season, as soon as it can.

 Low cost of production

 Perennial ryegrass can be grown in the right environment at a significantly low cost of production and can grow rapidly and easily, even without much intervention.
 As long as moisture allows, perennial ryegrass grows and thrives.